Bees & Wasps

-Blue Banded Bees are one of our most beautiful native bees as they have bands of metallic blue fur across their black abdomens.
-The male has five coloured stripes, whilst the female has four.
-Unlike most others, this bee lives a solitary lifestyle with females building nests alone after mating.
+Blue-banded Bees are one of our most beautiful native bees as they have bands of metallic blue fur.
+Males have five stripes, whilst the female has four.
+This bee lives a solitary lifestyle with females building nests alone after mating.
 They perform a special type of pollination called 'buzz pollination' which involves the bee shivering its flight muscles causing pollen to shoot out of a tiny capsule hidden inside some species of flowers.
 The pollen is collected for the nest and whilst being carried from flower to flower, it pollinates the flowers.
 Quite a few of our native flowers require buzz pollination such as Hibbertia and Senna.

-The Golden Browed Resin Bee is one of our largest native bees and is so-named for the lovely golden brow on its face.
-Males and females are easy to identify because only the females have red eyes.
-This bee is part of the leafcutter family; all species in this family use leaves to line their nests.
+The Golden Browed Resin Bee is one of our largest native bees and named for the golden brow on its face.
+Only the females have red eyes.
+Part of the leafcutter family, they use leaves to line their nests.
 Instead of cutting a leaf, it is softened into a pulp: a "resin".
 The female bee selects a home, stores some pollen and nectar, lays an egg, then seals the hole with a mixture of resin and chewed up green leaves.
 Young Golden Browed Resin Bees appear to be white and the older bees appear to be black, since the white hairs have worn off from the older bees, leaving a darker colour.

-The Leafcutter Bee is so-called as the female of this species uses her powerful mandible for cutting out pieces of leaves.
-She always cuts extremely neat circles and ovals, unlike caterpillars which leave irregular holes in leaves.
+The Leafcutter Bee is so-called as the female of this species uses her powerful mandible for cutting out pieces of leaves in extremely neat circles.
 She then grasps the leaf piece with her legs to carry it back to her nest and uses it to weave tiny cradles for her eggs inside her nest burrow.
 She provides each egg she lays with a pollen and nectar mixture, and leaves the eggs to hatch into grubs, which will eat the provisions before pupating.
 It is believed that during courtship the male Leafcutter Bee passes his feet over the female's eyes in a rubbing motion.
 She uses the patterns to identify the male as the correct species and potential mate.

 The name ‘Potter Wasp’ derives from the shape of the mud domed nests they build, sometimes seen on walls of houses.
 When a nest is completed, the adult wasp typically collects beetle larvae, spiders or caterpillars and, paralysing them, places them in the nest to serve as food for a single wasp larva.
 When the wasp larva hatches, it starts to feed upon the supplied prey for a few weeks before pupating.
 The complete lifecycle may last from a few weeks to more than a year from the egg until the adult emerges.
 Adult potter wasps feed on floral nectar.